larammerce/docs/8.x/core-concepts/cruds.md

 ```

-Now click on the delete icon for todo #2.
+Now click on the delete icon for the todo with the id #2.

 **OUTPUT**